 "...an ancient Greek word signifying the achievement of a steady progress towards an objective through careful planning & the intelligent use of resources"

-SEEL-Systems Engineering Economics Lab was founded in 1983 by Hector McNeill to track technological developments in global networks and information technology and to identify and develop digital applications for the benefit of the wellbeing of communities worlwide.
-We are a division of the George Boole Foundation Limited a non-profit foundation stablished in 2010.
+SEEL-Systems Engineering Economics Lab was established in 1983 by Hector McNeill to track technological developments in global networks and information technology and to identify and develop digital applications for the benefit of the wellbeing of communities worldwide.
+We are now a division of the George Boole Foundation Limited a non-profit foundation established in 2010.
 Our research & development work has been coordinated through the Seel-Telesis Development Programme.

 Since our foundation we have been at the forefront of the following developments:

 In 1985 SEEL purchased the collections of output of the Decision Analysis Group of the Stanford Research Institute as a foundation reference to establish research and development in this area.
 During the last 35 years SEEL has become a leading development centre for advancing both the theory and practice of decision analysis.
 Most applications are in the area of sustainable natural resources and agricultural activity design and implementation management.